FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/log/system_log_audit.md

 ```

 - Log Interpretation 2
-  - set the func permission of an account on a contract.
+  - set the func permission of an account on a contract
   - blk: Block height
   - path: Contract Address
   - func: Contract Interface Selector